openclimatefix/PVNet/README.md

 This is also where you can update the train, val & test periods to cover the data you have access to.

-### Running the batch creation script
+### Running the sample creation script

-Run the `save_samples.py` script to create batches with the parameters specified in the datamodule config (`streamed_batches.yaml` in this example):
+Run the `save_samples.py` script to create samples with the parameters specified in the datamodule config (`streamed_samples.yaml` in this example):

 ```bash
 python scripts/save_samples.py